-West Yorkshire – Finding Independence (WY-FI) is made up of a partnership of 7 organisations across West Yorkshire including: DISC (lead partner), Bridge, Barca-Leeds, Community Links, Foundation, Spectrum CIC, and Touchstone.
+West Yorkshire – Finding Independence (WY-FI) is made up of a partnership of seven organisations across West Yorkshire including: Humankind (lead partner), Bridge, Barca-Leeds, Community Links, Foundation, Spectrum CIC, and Touchstone.
 We firmly believe that by working together the WY-FI Project will strengthen support to those with multiple and complex needs to ensure their effective engagement in services to enable them achieve their personal goals and aspirations.

 What do we do?

 WY-FI supports people who are not engaging effectively with services and are experiencing entrenched needs in at least three of the following HARM area:

 • are supported by Navigators and Specialist Workers who build trusting relationships over time and who are service neutral

 • receive person-centred support to achieve their hopes and aspirations

 And that by 2020 adults with multiple needs in West Yorkshire should have the opportunity of: